gabrielefronze/MTR-shuttle/README.md

 The class implements several `bool`-returning methods which are used at plotting time to filter the dataset.

+### `MTRConditions`
+This class is a wrapper of a vector of `bool`-returning methods belonging to `RunObject`.
+This has been done to allow the application of several filters to the data sample at plotting time.

+Technically it uses the `std::bind` method to push in the vector the condition methods with embedded eventual parameters, passed as a template parameter pack.

 ## Acknowledgements
 This project has been rewamped several times, growing and extending its capabilities at each iteration.